7Ji/ampart/doc/migration.md

      - Unmark as pending
      - Free buffer and set it to NULL
    - Plain
+     - If the target block is in pending status, call its routine
+     - Read into buffer
+     - Write to target block
+     - Unmark as pending
+     - Free buffer and set it to NULL

 Two important status marks (pending, buffer) are checked here.
 The pending mark is set to true for all blocks that need to be migrated during planning.
-The buffer is checked so that a circle migration chain won't get into dead-lock
+The buffer is checked during circle migration so that a circle migration chain won't get into dead-lock